 Make sure you buy the right one

-Unlike when the Switch V2 was released, the new Switch OLED model has very different packaging from the original to make it easier to spot.
-To make sure you purchase the OLED model, look for a box that displays the console vertically and shows a hand pulling the Switch display from the dock.
+Unlike when the Switch V2 was released, the new Switch OLED has very different packaging from the original to make it easier to spot.
+To make sure you purchase the OLED, look for a box that displays the console vertically and shows a hand pulling the Switch display from the dock.
 There should also be large letters under the image of the console that reads "OLED."

-The new Nintendo Switch OLED model comes in either white Joy-Cons with a white dock or neon red and neon blue Joy-Cons with a black dock.
+The new Nintendo Switch OLED comes in either white Joy-Cons with a white dock or neon red and neon blue Joy-Cons with a black dock.
 Nintendo has never released a white Switch before, so it's a good bet it's the new version if you see one.

 The dock itself has rounded corners on top, whereas the original docks are pointed.
 Another huge giveaway is that new long kickstand going along the back of the console.
 Previous Switch consoles only have a flimsy flap that serves as the kickstand.